The Association of Clinical Research Professionals

 Regulatory & Quality – Offers clinical research leaders and teams the insights and best practices needed to support compliance and quality in clinical trials.

-• Suggested Topics: ICH E6(R3) Preparation, Implementation, and Challenges; Inspection Preparation and Management; Risk Management; IRB Collaboration; Regulatory Changes and Updates
+• Suggested Topics: ICH E6(R3) Implementation and Lessons Learned; Inspection Preparation and Management; Risk Management; IRB Collaboration; Regulatory Changes and Updates

 Innovation & Change Management – Offers clinical research leaders and teams the insights and best practices needed to foster innovation and lead change management in clinical research.